Sinkhorn Divergences for Unbalanced Optimal Transport: The Sinkhorn algorithm and its convergence

 \subsubsection{Compactness for strictly convex entropies}

-In this section, we prove the compactness of potentials propery in a fairly general setting.
-We consider the following two additional assumptions on $\phi$.
+We prove compactness of potentials under two fairly general assumptions.

-\begin{assumption} The function $\phi^*$ is strictly convex. \end{assumption} \begin{assumption} There exists a sequence $(x_n)_n \subset \text{\upshape dom}(\phi^*)$ and $s_n\in\partial\phi^*(x_n)$ such that $s_n$ converges either to zero or $+\infty$. \end{assumption} The Kullback-Leibler and the power-entropies are the divergences mentioned in Section~\ref{sec-exmp-f-div} which verify both assumptions.
-This property is fundamental to ensure existence and uniqueness of potentials, and prove the weak* differentiability of our optimal transport loss.
-We detail the need for those assumptions in Example~\ref{exmp-range2}, at the end of this Section.
+\begin{assumption} The function $\phi^*$ is strictly convex. \end{assumption} \begin{assumption} There exists a sequence $(x_n)_n \subset \text{\upshape dom}(\phi^*)$ and $s_n\in\partial\phi^*(x_n)$ such that $s_n$ converges either to zero or $+\infty$. \end{assumption} The cases of $\KL$ and Power entropies mentioned Section~\ref{sec-exmp-f-div} satisfy those assumptions.
+This setting ensures existence and uniqueness of optimal $(\f,\g)$, the latter being key for weak* differentiability of $\OTb$ and $\Sb$.

 \begin{lemma}[Restriction of the dual $\OTb$ problem to a compact set] Let $\C$ be a $\gamma$-lipschitz cost function.
 Under Assumption~\ref{as:2}, the dual problem~\eqref{eq-dual-unb} can be restricted to a supremum over the compact set $\overline{\Pp_{x_0} + I}$ where